Blue Moon Ballroom

 Perhaps on your wedding day, you want the first dance to be an elegant presentation of your love set to music.
 Or maybe whenever the band strikes up, you wish you could grab your partner and thrash out a beautifully choreographed dance that would ignite the crowd into a dance frenzy.

 Perhaps you just love to groove your body.

-“I don’t care if you think you have five left feet,” said Adams.
+“I don’t care if you think you have five left feet,” said Molly.
 “We’ll get you dancing.”

-“It’s so fun and everyone can do it,” Adams said.
+“It’s so fun and everyone can do it,” Molly said.
 “Lots of people say, ‘Not me, I have two left feet.’
 But then they actually try it and realize they actually like it.”

 Tasanasanta said his father runs a dance studio in Seattle and made him try dancing for a year — and if he still didn’t like it after a year, he could quit.

 “At first I hated it, but then I loved it,” Tasanasanta said.
 “I loved it so much I became an instructor.”